 Non-square Viewports

-The viewport's width and height is often determined by the browser window, and you as a developer do not usually decide the window size.
-However, you do get to choose the six viewing volume parameters.
-To make the viewing volume's aspect ratio match the viewport's, you want to make this statement true:
+The viewport's width and height is often determined by the browser window, and we as developers do not usually decide the window size.
+However, we do get to choose the six viewing volume parameters.
+To make the viewing volume's aspect ratio match the viewport's, we want to make this statement true:

 const aspectRatio = canvas.width / canvas.height;